dmics/networks/readme.md

 ## Data
 These datasets were derived from a Wikipedia scrape on all Academy Award-nominated films.
-This data consists of two separate csvs.
+This data consists of two separate CSVs.

 ### aa-nodes.csv
 This is a list of all entities (movies & actors) that appear in the original data, as well as some metadata about some of them.

 | id    | label     | type     | year    | won     | run_time     | budget     | box_office     |
 | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- |
 | the-racket-1927       | The Racket      | movie       | 1927      | no       | 84       | NA       | NA      |